-Brief housing descriptions are available from the Education Abroad Advisor for Asia and in the International Student handbook under the link "Study abroad at KGU" at www.kwansei.ac.jp/c_ciec/index_en.jsp.
+Brief housing descriptions are available from the Education Abroad Advisor for Asia and in the International Student handbook under the link "Study Abroad at KG".
 Students are responsible for comparing the housing options at each site using the information on the host university's website, or the printed booklet from the Education Abroad Advisor.
-Not all housing information is available online, so be prepared to read the printed materials.

-Visa/Residence Fees: This is the cost of sending the visa application to the Japanese Consulate by express mail and return cost also.
+Visa/Residence Fees: This is the cost of sending the visa application to the Japanese Consulate by express mail and the return cost also.
 There is no visa fee for the Japanese student visa for US citizens.

 Passport Fees: $135 for US Passport, new or renewals.
 Students who are applying for their passport for the first time or for a renewal passport can expect to pay application costs and cost of photos.

 Health & Liability Insurance: Students are required to enroll in the Japanese National Health Insurance Plan; premium is based on student's income for previous year.
 Students must also stay enrolled in whatever health insurance plan they now carry when the semester ends, through the study abroad period, and until re-enrolling at UMass/Amherst after completion of the program.
 Please visit "Health & Safety" on the IPO website for information regarding health insurance including the UMass accident and emergency insurance policy.

 Local Transportation: This is an estimate for getting from the airport to Nishinomiya, and also for getting around the greater Nishinomiya area on the subway/train for all students.